bridgetownrb/bridgetown_sequel/README.md

 For a quick reference on what you can do with the Sequel DSL, check out this [handy cheat sheet](https://sequel.jeremyevans.net/rdoc/files/doc/cheat_sheet_rdoc.html).

-## Testing

-* Run `bundle exec rake test` to run the test suite
-* Or run `script/cibuild` to validate with Rubocop and Minitest together.

 ## Contributing

 1. Fork it (https://github.com/bridgetownrb/bridgetown_sequel/fork)